-This virtual exhibit is the second in a series of four focusing on the accomplishments of women featured on stamps.
-In Women on Stamps: Part 2, we feature women who pioneered in the fields of health, science, education, philanthropy, aviation and athletics.
+This virtual exhibition is the second in a series of four focusing on the accomplishments of women featured on stamps.
+In Women on Stamps: Part 2, we feature women who pioneered in the fields of health, education, science, philanthropy, aviation and athletics.

 When there were no academic journals to counter racist scholarship, Dr. Carter G. Woodson created one.
 When no professional presses would accept materials about African Americans, he founded one.
 Former Smithsonian Fellow Kimberly D. Brown explores Woodson and the origins of Black History Month.
 Adapted from the National Museum of American History Blog.